-- Ensure that there is a first aid box containing appropriate content for use with children which is always accessible.
-This will be kept in the classrooms. - Keep an electronic record of any accidents, injuries and first aid treatment on Medical Tracker. - Inform parents of any accident or injury involving a child and inform parents on the same day, or as soon as is reasonably practicable after, including details of any first aid treatment given. - Notify Ofsted of any serious incident, illness or injury to, or death of, any child while in their care, and the action taken, within 14 days of the incident occurring note, failure to do constitutes an offence. - Notify local child protection agencies of any serious accident or injury to, or death of, any child while in their care, and act on any advice given from these agencies.
+- Ensure that there is a first aid box containing appropriate items for use with children which is always accessible.
+This will be kept in classroom. - Keep a written record of any accidents, injuries and first aid treatment.
+All accidents will be logged on Medical Tracker and parents informed via email. - Inform parents of any accident or injury involving a child and inform parents on the same day, or as soon as is reasonably practicable after, including details of any first aid treatment given.

+- Notify Ofsted of any serious incident, illness or injury to, or death of, any child while in their care, and the action taken as soon as is reasonably practicable, but at least within 14 days of the incident occurring note, failure to do constitutes an offence. - Notify local child protection agencies of any serious accident or injury to, or death of, any child while in their care, and act on any advice given from these agencies.